ManticoreGamesInc/platform-documentation/src/tutorials/race_timer.md

 ### Create in World Leaderboard

-We need to display the leaderboard in the world to players.
+You need to display the leaderboard in the world to players.
 A leaderboard can have quite a few components too it and how you design it's up to you.

 In **Community Content** find **Race Timer Tutorial - Board** by **CoreAcademy** and import it.